 On the Configure Identities step, be sure to review the principal names, particularly the Ambari Principals on the General tab.
 These principal names, by default, append the name of the cluster to each of the Ambari principals.
-You can leave this as default or adjust these by removing the "-\${clustername}" from principal name string.
-For example, if your cluster is named

-HDP and your realm is EXAMPLE.COM, the hdfs principal will be created as hdfs-HDP@EXAMPLE.COM.
+You can leave this as default or adjust these by removing the "-\${cluster-name}" from principal name string.
+For example, if your cluster is named HDP and your realm is EXAMPLE.COM, the hdfs principal will be created as hdfs-HDP@EXAMPLE.COM.

-10.Confirm your configuration.
-You can optionally download a CSV file of the principals and keytabs that Ambari will automatically create.

-11.Click Next to start the process.

-12After principals have been created and keytabs have been generated and distributed, Ambari updates the cluster configurations, then starts and tests the Services in the cluster.
+- 10.Confirm your configuration.
+You can optionally download a CSV file of the principals and keytabs that Ambari will automatically create. - 11.Click Next to start the process. - 12After principals have been created and keytabs have been generated and distributed, Ambari updates the cluster configurations, then starts and tests the Services in the cluster. - 13Exit the wizard when complete.